Twasi/Twasi-Currency-Plugin/README.md

 This intends to prevent confusion about account transactions because this way you can't add or remove a negative value to/from a bank account.

 Please catch both of these exceptions to prevent any issues.

+**Testing**

+Every plugin should be tested on a local Twasi-Core instance before we decide to add it to the official plugin store.
+If your plugin uses the Twasi-Currency API don't forget to put the plugin's jar file that is used as library too into your local core's plugin folder.